 Has this been Hitler’s century?
 Certainly, no other individual has stamped a more profound imprint on it than Adolf Hitler.
 The twelve years of Hitler’s rule permanently changed Germany, Europe, and the world.
 He is one of the few individuals of whom it can be said with absolute certainty: without him, the course of history would have been different.

 While getting into the Empire, then into the Weimar Republic and the Third Reich, Ian Kershaw himself notes how important to respect a delicate balance when you deal with a specific personality.
-How big is the gap between the empathy, absolutely essential for the attempt to understand the inner motives of Hitler, and the sympathy with the getting into a particular state of mind, his passions, fears, convictions, and the most flaming dreams?
+How big is the gap between empathy, absolutely essential for the attempt to understand the inner motives of Hitler, and sympathy for getting into a particular state of mind, his passions, fears, convictions, and the most flaming dreams?
 Kershaw attaches Hitler’s era with a paradigm to the whole XX century in a number of aspects.

 - The highest level of the suppression of public opinion and violent actions against the citizens of the state.

-- Domination of the far right nationalistic judgments, including international policy.
+- Domination of the far-right nationalistic judgments, including international policy.
 Strong racial intolerance and the destructiveness of the racial superiority theory.

 - Gradual conversion of a high-cultural society into an inner and international aggressor.